 All humans (Homo sapiens) share about 99.9 percent of the same sequence of DNA.
 Only about 0.1 percent of the sequence is different among various groups of humans.
 Regional populations of humans tend to share many of the same genetic markers.
 By comparing your DNA to a database of other individuals’ DNA sequences, genetic testing companies can give you an idea of where your ancestors came from.

-But before you fork over more than $100 for such a test, you need to know answers to these question: Can a DNA test really tell me about where I come from?
+But before you fork over more than $100 for such a test, you need to know answers to these questions: Can a DNA test tell me about where I come from?
 How do these tests work?
 And can they be wrong?